Top Ten Indoor Things to do in Winter or on a Rainy Day in Louisville with Kids

 Attention!
-We will be running some newsletter-exclusive contests in 2018.
+We have newsletter-exclusive contests and great monthly info.
 Subscribe here.

 10. Kazoing!
 Open Play – Although I wish they had more open play hours, Kazoing!
 Is a great place to let your kids burn off their excess energy when the weather is chilly.
 They have inflatables and a play room, as well as craft projects.
 They have a variety of open play times.
 The cost is $6 per walking child, and an adult must be present.
 They also have Mother’s Day Out and special events.
 They are located at 3600 Chamberlain Lane, Suite 218.
 See the KaZoing!
 Party and Play website for details.